Dental Implant FAQs

 Is a dental implant painful?

-As with any surgery, you should expect some amount of discomfort immediately following the implant placement.
+As with any surgery, you should expect some amount of discomfort immediately following the dental implant placement.
 This ranges from mild to moderate in most cases and many patients easily regulate their pain with over the counter pain relievers such as acetaminophen or ibuprofen.
 If needed we can prescribe a stronger pain medication.

 How long does it take a dental implant to heal?

-After the implant is placed, a healing period of 2-3 months is needed to allow the bone to heal around the implant.
-Once healed, the implant is ready for placement of the final restoration.
+After the dental implant is placed, a healing period of 2-3 months is needed to allow the bone to heal around the implant.
+Once healed, the dental implant is ready for placement of the final restoration.

 Will I have to be without my teeth while I wait for an implant to heal?

 At Obeid Dental we understand that patients do not want to have the appearance of missing teeth!
 We will fabricate a temporary device to replace the missing tooth before you leave the office.
 We prefer a fixed temporary or if possible, a removable device.
 In some cases we can use the implant to immediate place a temporary device and this procedure is called ‘Teeth in A Day’.